LuiSlacker/CMS_noticias/README.md

 ```

 Then duplicate `config-template.js` inside the config directory, rename it to `config.js` and add necessary credentials.
-Since the `config.js` file is excluded from git, no paswords will be leaked to github.
+Since the `config.js` file is excluded from git, no passwords will be leaked to github.

 To transpile ES6 to vanilla JS and create the frontend-bundle with webpack run:
 ```